TylerYep/wolfbot/README.md

 Worked with Harry on the solver, and translated into a problem about finding cliques, which we know for sure is NP-hard.
 Unfortunately, I didn't solve P=NP on this project.
 But that does give us a lot of approximation algorithms to try!

 Experimented with fixtures in other files and randomizing integration tests.
+I also removed several uses of deepcopy in the project and sped up the runtime immensely.

 ## October 2019